kapilrawat123/Web-Application-Vulnerabilty-Issue/(MFA ) Multi-Factor Authentication/Multi-Factor Authentication (ISSUE).md

 ### Lack of Rate Limiting

 Without proper rate limiting, an application is open to attackers to keep trying different OTPs without difficulty.
-If an attacker can submit multiple guesses in a short amount of time, it increases the likelihood that the attacker will be able to get the correct OTP.
+If an attacker can submit multiple guesses quickly, it increases the likelihood that the attacker will be able to get the correct OTP.

 For example, in this HackerOne [report](https://hackerone.com/reports/121696), the tester was able to report a valid bug since the application doesn't employ rate limiting in the checking of the 2FA code.